IliaRakhlevski/Traffic-Signs-Detection/README.md

 # Traffic Signs Detection
-Implementation of the article "Deep Learning for Large-Scale Traffic-Sign Detection and Recognition" by Domen Tabernik and Danijel Skocaj.
+Implementation of the article "Deep Learning for Large-Scale Traffic-Sign Detection and Recognition" of Domen Tabernik and Danijel Skocaj.